 It has been quite a summer for the Bonhams UK Motoring team.
 After recovering from the record-breaking highs of June's £22 million auction at the Goodwood Festival of Speed, the team geared up for a busy two weeks during September, hosting sales at the Beaulieu International Autojumble and the Goodwood Revival.

 All three departments put on an extremely strong showing at this year's Beaulieu, selling every one of the 10 cars, 13 motorcycles and more than 230 lots of automobilia from the Exmoor Classic Car Museum Collection.
-The entire sale realized £2.6 million, with Toby Wilson, Sholto Gilbertson and James Knight on the rostrum to clock up a 93 per cent sale rate.
+The entire sale realised £2.6 million, with Toby Wilson, Sholto Gilbertson and James Knight on the rostrum to clock up a 93 per cent sale rate.

 A record-breaking £13.6 million at Revival put the combined total from this year's Goodwood auctions at an incredible £35.6 million.